Australia's central bank keeps rates low amid moderate growth

 Data on Australia's gross domestic product (GDP) in April-June is due on Wednesday and signs are that growth slowed markedly from the first quarter's surprisingly brisk 1.1 percent.

-Median forecasts in a Reuters poll favor a rise of 0.4 percent for the second quarter compared with the first, the smallest in over a year.
+Median forecasts in a Reuters poll favour a rise of 0.4 percent for the second quarter compared with the first, the smallest in over a year.

 Partly to blame was weakness in consumer spending over April and May, when sentiment was spooked by a government campaign to justify a budget of spending cuts and higher charges.

 Australia's trade performance also turned into a drag after a very strong performance in the first quarter.
-The current account deficit yawned out to A$13.7 billion ($12.7 billion) from A$7.8 billion, the widest gap since late 2012.
+The current account deficit yawned out to A$13.7 billion (7.65 billion pounds) from A$7.8 billion, the widest gap since late 2012.

 With export volumes dipping 0.6 percent and imports rebounding by 3.7 percent, trade shaved 0.9 percentage point from GDP in the quarter.